Angles6230/Certification-Notes/CCNA Study.md

 		4 way handshake is used for authentication, PSK is used to generate encryption keys Enterprise Mode - 802.1X used with authentication server
 ### Wireless Configurations
+WLCs only support Static LAG, no PAgP or LACP
-WLC Ports are physical ports that cables connect to
+WLC GUI cannot be connected through SSH or Telnet, Must use HTTP or HTTPS WLC Ports are physical ports that cables connect to
 	Service port
 		Dedicated mangement port